darklang/dark/docs/queues.md

 ### Emit

 Done in `LibEvent` via `emit`, or automatically via `CronChecker`.
-Calls `EventQueueV2.enqueue`.
+Calls `Queue.enqueue`.
 This adds a new value to the events table with:

 - `locked_at = NULL`
 - `enqueued_at = CURRENT_TIMESTAMP`